thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/setup-02/README.md

 ### Step 1: Verify the modifications in the Authors Microservice

-With `org.eclipse.microprofile.auth.LoginConfig` and `@LoginConfig(authMethod = "MP-JWT")` we add the JWT authenication to the application and with [`javax.annotation.security.DeclareRoles`](https://docs.oracle.com/cd/E19798-01/821-1841/gjgcq/index.html) and @DeclareRoles({"authors-role-cloud-native-starter"}) we define the roles, which can be used in the Microservice application to enable protection.
+With `org.eclipse.microprofile.auth.LoginConfig` and `@LoginConfig(authMethod = "MP-JWT")` we add the JWT authenication to the RESTful application and with [`javax.annotation.security.DeclareRoles`](https://docs.oracle.com/cd/E19798-01/821-1841/gjgcq/index.html) and @DeclareRoles({"authors-role-cloud-native-starter"}) we define the roles, which can be used in the Microservice application to enable protection.

 * `AuthorsApplication` class